mlinke-ai/kev_in/frontend/README.md

 - Vite for instant preview in the browser

-- Integration of SMUI for prebuilt components, styles and theming
+- Integration of SMUI for prebuilt components, styles, fonts and theming

 - hash-based single page routing for maximum performance